 - While noodles are cooking, heat the sesame oil and red pepper flakes over low heat for 2-3 minutes.
 Do not let the oil smoke.

 - Strain through a fine mesh strainer, discarding the pepper flakes and saving the oil.
-Stir the peanut butter into the hot oil until melted and combined.
+Stir the soy sauce, honey, and peanut butter into the oil until smooth and creamy.

 - When noodles have finished cooking, drain liquid and toss the noodles in the oil mixture.